Psyche607/Shell_Load-powder-measure/README.md

 3. Electronic / Firmware

 The main computer unit is using Arduino with specially dedicated hat, with all connectors that you need and uploaded firmware.
-This part we will do for you in exchange for a small support that is neede to further develop this project.

 The rest of electronic / mechanicall items that will be needed: